mgajek-cern/documentation/docs/operator/configuration_parameters.md

 - **rse**: String: The name of the Rucio Storage Element as given at creation time.
 Cannot be changed.
 - **rse_type**: String: Specify `DISK` or `TAPE` for control of [QoS](operator/qos_rse_config.md).
 Default: `DISK`.
 - **sign_url**: Optional[str].
 Enable cloud support for this storage element.
 No default.
-- **staging_area**: Boolean.Specify if this RSE is a disk buffer to a tertiary storage backend, subject to additional constraints (specifically a lifetime for rules on this RSE must be defined).
+- **staging_area**: Boolean.
+Specify if this RSE is a disk buffer to a tertiary storage backend, subject to additional constraints (specifically a lifetime for rules on this RSE must be defined).
 Default: `False`.
 - **third_party_copy_read_protocol**: Integer: Cannot be changed.
 Controls matching of protocol priorities for TPC reads.
 Default `1`.
 - **third_party_copy_write_protocol**: Integer: Cannot be changed.
 Controls matching of protocol priorities for TPC writes.
 Default `1`.
 - **verify_checksum**: Boolean: Specifies if the RSE has support for checksum verification.
 Default: `True`.